juhp/lsfrom/README.md

 # lsfrom

-`lsfrom` lists the files and dirs in a directory starting from the first one that matches the given filename prefix or the first filename after that if there is no match, using the current locale collation order.
+`lsfrom` lists the files and dirs in a directory starting from the given filename or the first file after that if the file does not exist, using the current locale collation order.

 ```shellsession
 $ ls